MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 rxSetComputeContext(computeContext = myServer)
 ~~~~

-## Limitations when switching context
+## Limitations on switching

 1. Not all RevoScaleR capability is available on every distributed computing platform, such as Hadoop.
 2. Only some RevoScaleR functions and rxExec run in a distributed manner.
 3. The main R script including any open source routines still runs locally in a single threaded process.
 4. Data and objects needed for distributed execution of rxExec or a RevoScaleR function needs to be copied to the remote compute context if the object is not already there, such as to a cluster, database, or Hadoop.
-5. With limited exceptions (such as file copying to and from Hadoop), RevoScaleR does include functions for moving data.
+5. With limited exceptions (such as file copying to and from Hadoop), RevoScaleR does not include functions for moving data.
-6. Some RevoScaleR functions only run locally, such as sort, merge, and import, so data may have to be moved back and forth between the local and remote environment during the course of overall program execution.
+6. Some RevoScaleR functions only run locally, such as sort, merge, and import, so data may have to be moved back and forth between the local and remote environments during the course of overall program execution.
 7. rxPredict on a cluster is only possible if the data file is split.

-## Set a compute context for distributed processing on Hadoop
+## Set a compute context for distributed processing

 RevoScaleR functions can be used to distribute computations over more than one server instance, allowing you to run workloads on multiple computers.
 To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a RevoScaleR interpreter on a different computer.